seshadriv/aws-resumechallenge/README.md

 * <a href="https://www.seshadri-resume.net/index.html" target="_blank"> My Resume </a>
 * Built HTML/CSS page resume and hosted it as a S3 static website
-* Setup github repo and github actions to define CI/CD pipeline
+* Set up github repo and github actions to define CI/CD pipeline
-* Author a lambda function to calculate the page visits and store in dynamodb
+* Authored a lambda function to calculate the page visits and store in dynamodb
 * Registered domain in route53 and configured cloudfront
-* API gateway to trigger the lambda function
+* Configured API gateway to trigger the lambda function
-* Python lambda function to increment page visit counter and store in dynamodb
+* Wrote Python lambda function to increment page visit counter and store in dynamodb

 ## Architecture